mh101410/29704Group5/README.md

 The only manipulation we made on the dataset was the exclusion of those rows in which the time reported for the crash was exactly midnight (i.e. 12:00 AM or 0:00 in 24-hour time).
 The timing of these reports is likely the result of the police not listing the actual time of the crash and just the date.
 As a result, there was an excessively high number of reports all at midnight, which greatly skewed the data.
 Because our analysis focuses on trends of crashes based on time of day, we decided it would be best to exclude these reports altogether from our analysis.

+While not necessarily a manipulation of the data, our second question focuses on a particular borough of NYC, in this case, Brooklyn.
+Since we used all five boroughs in our initial analysis to create this question, this functions more as a data filter rather than a manipulation.

 <h2>Analysis and Results:</h2>

 <h2>Tableau Packaged Workbook:</h2>